moderngpu/moderngpu/README.md

 }
 ```
 ```
+NUM VERTICES = 434102    NUM_EDGES = 32073440
-Front for level 0 has 136 vertices and 19439 edges.
+Front for level 0 has 163 vertices and 21112 edges.
-Front for level 1 has 109 vertices and 5787 edges.
+Front for level 1 has 165 vertices and 9561 edges.
-Front for level 2 has 1002 vertices and 92743 edges.
+Front for level 2 has 1067 vertices and 98990 edges.
-Front for level 3 has 5001 vertices and 543328 edges.
+Front for level 3 has 5961 vertices and 900032 edges.
-Front for level 4 has 28936 vertices and 4310689 edges.
+Front for level 4 has 32678 vertices and 4617596 edges.
-Front for level 5 has 123198 vertices and 14915384 edges.
+Front for level 5 has 131856 vertices and 15439710 edges.
-Front for level 6 has 159570 vertices and 9606212 edges.
+Front for level 6 has 155163 vertices and 8686685 edges.
-Front for level 7 has 77191 vertices and 2005590 edges.
+Front for level 7 has 71401 vertices and 1781177 edges.
-Front for level 8 has 26536 vertices and 408041 edges.
+Front for level 8 has 24208 vertices and 365748 edges.
-Front for level 9 has 8406 vertices and 125195 edges.
+Front for level 9 has 7670 vertices and 113306 edges.
-Front for level 10 has 2507 vertices and 25576 edges.
+Front for level 10 has 2324 vertices and 24539 edges.
-Front for level 11 has 849 vertices and 7617 edges.
+Front for level 11 has 814 vertices and 7215 edges.
-Front for level 12 has 426 vertices and 5256 edges.
+Front for level 12 has 410 vertices and 5198 edges.
-Front for level 13 has 140 vertices and 1897 edges.
+Front for level 13 has 132 vertices and 1871 edges.
-Front for level 14 has 55 vertices and 437 edges.
+Front for level 14 has 52 vertices and 427 edges.
-Front for level 15 has 7 vertices and 19 edges.
+Front for level 15 has 7 vertices and 18 edges.
-Front for level 16 has 7 vertices and 18 edges.
+Front for level 16 has 6 vertices and 17 edges.
 Front for level 17 has 4 vertices and 15 edges.
 Front for level 18 has 4 vertices and 12 edges.
 Front for level 19 has 1 vertices and 5 edges.